Member Protection

 Member Protection Information Officer (MPIO)

 MPIOs are the point of contact at Clubs, Associations and Referee Branches for participants, volunteers or parents with member protection enquiries or concerns.
-In many clubs, it is also the MPIO who manages the club’s Working with Children Check responsiblities.
+In many clubs, the MPIO also manages the club’s Working with Children Check requirements.

 Football NSW requires all Clubs, Associations and Referee Branches to have an MPIO.
-All MPIOs must be registered with their club in Play Football or the relevant online registration platform for insurance purposes.
+All MPIOs must be registered in the relevant registration system for insurance purposes.

 Role of the MPIO

-As the main point of contact for enquiries and concerns relating to member protection, the MPIO should be approachable and have good listening and communication skills.
-The MPIO should have a sound knowledge of the club and the club committee structure as well as club policies, processes and child safe practices, including the Working with Children Check (WWCC).
+As the main point of contact for enquiries and concerns relating to member protection, the MPIO should be approachable and have good communication skills and a sound knowledge of the club and the club committee structure as well as club policies, processes and child safe practices, including the Working with Children Check.

-Some clubs have more than one MPIO as this provides a greater level of support to their members and allows MPIO responsibilities to be shared.
-The role of MPIO is usually a voluntary position.
+Some clubs have more than one MPIO as this provides a greater level of member support.

 MPIO’s are impartial and do not mediate or investigate complaints.
 Complaints are managed by the club, or a suitable person or third party appointed by the Club.
 Where conflict of interest occurs, the Club President or Committee can appoint an independent person or third party to manage the complaint.